 Herpes of the eye occurs due to herpes simplex virus-1 (HSV-1).
 Symptoms of herpes of the eye include pain in and around the eye, rash or sores on the eyelids, redness, swelling, and cloudiness of the cornea.
-Read more: Herpes Viral Infections of the Eye Article
+Read more: Eye Herpes Article

 Multimedia: Slideshows, Images & Quizzes

 What Causes Shingles?

 Shingles occurs when the varicella-zoster virus, the same virus that causes chickenpox, re-emerges due to a weakened immune...

 How do you get rid of cold sores?
 First learn about the herpes virus and how it causes cold sores.
 When are cold sores...

 Shingles falls within a well-known family of viruses that cause itching, burning, blisters, and pain.
 Take the Shingles Quiz to...

 Chickenpox Quiz: Test Your Medical IQ